TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 4. This controller shall measure total electrical power consumed.
 5. This controller shall measure the total temperature rise of the metal.

-This subsystem is primarily concerned with meeting the customer Specifications 3 and 5, and interfacing with the power subsystem to meet Specifications 1, 2, and 4.
+This subsystem is primarily concerned with meeting the customer Specifications 3 and 5, and interfacing with the other subsystems to meet Specifications 1, 2, and 4.

 1. The heat generation subsystem shall measure the initial temperature of the bar stock using a thermocouple and store this temperature using a microcontroller.
 2. The heat generation subsystem shall check for over- and under- heating throughout the length of the bar stock using thermocouple(s).